saucelabs/sauce-docs/docs/api-testing/build-from-spec.md

 id: build-from-spec
 title: Building an API Test from a Spec File
 sidebar_label: Build Test from Spec File
-description: "The available spec files you can automatically generate from are: Swagger, RAML, OpenAPI 3, API Blueprint, I/O Docs, SOAP WSDL, and Postman Collection."
+description: "Automatically generate tests from a spec file in one of the following formats: Swagger, OpenAPI 3, and Postman Collection."
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';